Skip to content

 Now let's start designing the integration by adding the necessary artifacts.

-1. Navigate to the MI Project Explorer > Endpoints.
+1. Navigate to MI Project Explorer.

 Property Value Description

-7. Click Create.
+7. Click Add.

 Create a REST API